TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 When you nest patch decorators the mocks are passed in to the decorated function in the same order they applied (the normal *Python* order that decorators are applied).
-This means from the bottom up, so in the example above the mock for ``test_module.ClassName2`` is passed in first.
+This means kutoka the bottom up, so in the example above the mock for ``test_module.ClassName2`` is passed in first.

 There is also :func:`patch.dict` for setting values in a dictionary just